 Halong Bay & Five-Star Vietnam River Cruise

+Take an extraordinary journey through one of South East Asia’s most evocative corners, on a specially chartered Pandaw River cruise vessel.
 On this luxurious journey of the senses, you'll experience a part of the world where time - for now at least - stands still.
-Here, age-old traditions are passed down through generations and defy the encroaching modern world, and the stunning scenery, through which you'll ply your languid course, will etch itself forever upon your memory.
+Here, age-old traditions are passed down through generations and defy the encroaching modern world, and the stunning scenery, through which you'll gently cruise, will etch itself upon your memory forever.

 What's IncludedA night’s pre-cruise bed and breakfast hotel accommodation in Hanoi